artificially-ai/mvn-repo/README.md

 # mvn-repo
-Maven Repository uzed by Wercker CI/CD
+Maven Repository used by Wercker CI/CD